demithehomie/payment-integrations/README.md

 ## Introduction

 This repository is dedicated to helping developers integrate payment solutions into their projects.
-Each guide includes detailed instructions, code examples, and best practices to ensure seamless payment processing.
+Each guide includes detailed instructions, code examples, and best PRACTICESto ensure seamless payment processing.

 ## Integration Guides